subliminal/fuelphp-mongosession/README.md

 MongoSession is a session driver for FuelPHP, which uses Mongo as the database backend.
 It is effectively a drop-in replacement for the DB session driver included with FuelPHP.
+_NOTE_: It would appear the parent project has been abandoned, so until my pull request is addressed, I'll happily take on maintenance of the project.

 License
 -------